Pilates Can COVID Safe Plan - As Updated 7th October 2021

 “Workplaces must be cleaned at least daily.
 Cleaning with detergent and water is usually sufficient.
 Once clean, surfaces can be disinfected.
 When and how often your workplace should be disinfected will depend on the likelihood of contaminated material being present.
 You should prioritise cleaning and disinfecting surfaces that many people touch.”

 “Alternatively, you may be able to do a 2-in-1 clean and disinfection by using a combined detergent and disinfectant.”
 As noted above, these spray bottles will be labelled as 2-in-1 clean and disinfection and will include detergent, water and viraclean.
-These 2-in1 sprays bottles should be used by clients with a paper towel to clean the piece of equipment they have used including cleaning the vinyl straps/handles they have used.
+These 2-in1 sprays bottles should be used by clients with an Envirocloth to clean the piece of equipment they have used including cleaning the vinyl straps/handles they have used.
 These 2-in-1 spray bottles should also be used by staff as needed.
 This spray bottle combination is to be used frequently and daily (as needed).

 “It’s important to clean before disinfecting because dirt and grime can reduce the ability of disinfectants to kill germs.
 Disinfectants require time to be effective at killing viruses.
 If no time is specified, the disinfectant should be left for ten minutes before removing.”
 Therefore, it is essential that clients, at all times, place their own large towel on the surface that they are using.